somaij/portfolio-2021/content/work/triangle-learning-academy.md

       <img src="/assets/end-lil.png" class="centered-image height-400"/>

-      Also, as noted in the previous section, the bottom CTA is pretty popular.
+      The bottom CTA proves to catch any stragglers, and is notably popular with our users.
 ctaTitle: Want to learn more?
 ctaBtn: Email Me!
 order: "1"